 After you file, the colleges that accept you are able to send you an official financial aid award letter.
-This letter outlines the how much and the type of scholarship and/or need-based aid you will receive.
+This offer outlines how much and the type of scholarship and/or need-based aid you will receive.
 The earlier you file the FAFSA, the earlier you receive financial aid information and can start comparing your choices.
 And, filing early ensures you will not miss important deadlines, which vary from school to school, and state to state.

-How do the colleges/universities I’m interested in receive my FAFSA application?
+How do the colleges/universities receive my FAFSA application?

 You can list up to 10 colleges to receive your FAFSA application.
 Add or drop colleges to your list any time until you begin college.
-While you can start visiting colleges earlier, FAFSA forms cannot be filed until your senior year of high school.
+It’s a good idea to start visiting colleges as an underclassman.
+However, FAFSA forms cannot be filed until your senior year of high school.